Skip to main content

 -------------------------------------

-Individuals who have not earned their high school diploma may choose to do so by completing some of their high school graduation requirements at Clover Park Technical College.
+Individuals who have not earned their high school diploma may choose to do so by completing some or all of their high school graduation requirements at Clover Park Technical College.
+Individuals may also earn a high school diploma by completing an Associates degree.

-• Dual-Enrollment with Northwest Career & Technical High School and another high school
+• Dual- Enrollment with Northwest Career & Technical High School and the student’s home high school.

 • High School Equivalency Test (GED) (age 16 or older)